License # 1017449 Phone number: (619) 414 7570

 Add a Finishing Trim

-A simple way to handle how to end backsplash on open wall is with a trim that acts as a subtle band, delineating the backsplash from the rest of the surface.
-This border softens and covers the tile edges, giving a smooth transition.
-Trims come in aluminum, steel, or PVC, with profiles like rounded, bullnose trim, angled, or L-shaped to match your design, style, and budgetary needs.
+An efficient solution to how to end backsplash on open wall is by adding a trim that serves as a subtle band, clearly delineating it from other parts of the surface and softening and covering tile edges, providing a seamless transition.
+Such trims typically come in aluminum, steel, PVC, or even L-shaped profiles so as to meet both design and budgetary needs and preferences of individual homeowners.

 Choose the Sides